Safe and Responsible Business

 Our Code of Business Conduct

-Prioritising workplace health and safety
+Prioritising workplace safety

 Our Safety, Health and Environment Policy affirms our commitment to avoid harm, empower our people to perform their tasks safely and responsibly, and continuously improve our performance.
 Major Hazard Management (MHM) is our key program to deliver this strategy, identifying the most serious risks to our people, and implementing controls to manage those risks.
 Our MHM program covers major hazards common to most of our operations, supplemented by additional major hazard information specific to important processes and technologies.
 We use feedback from our assurance processes and High Potential Incidents (HPIs) to develop and improve our MHM controls.